cptpiepmatz/Recall-Stations/README.md

 See also this clip with sound in [HD](demo/demoHD.mp4) or [FHD](demo/demoFHD.mp4)

 ## Usage
 Craft a Recall Anchor and some Recall Berries.
-Right click on the Recall Anchor with a berry to mark the location.
+Stand on top of the Recall Anchor with a berry and sneak to mark the location.
 Now you can eat a berry in order to get teleported to it.

 ## Recipes